kylebarrow/chibi/README.md

 ```

 #### $(selector).attr(property, value)
-*Gets or optionally sets the property for a selector.*
+*Gets or optionally sets the property for all matching elements.*

-**attr** with no arguments will return the property string of the first matching DOM element.
+**attr** with no arguments will return the property string of the first matching element found.

-*value* will set the value of the property for all matching DOM elements.
+*value* will set the value of the property for all matching elements.

 ```html
 <!DOCTYPE html>